-The world has become conscious of what comes from the farm and how the farm is utilised to produce food.
-The focus is on sustainability of agricultural production and food safety.
+The world has become conscious of what comes from the farm and how the farm is utilized to produce food.
+The focus is on the sustainability of agricultural production and food safety.
 Sustainability requires that we balance issues of productivity, profitability, and environmental care.
 If we manage our farms sustainably, then we will be able to produce enough food for the growing population.

-These are things that are easily done on the farm, including choosing quality seed varieties and breeding stock for livestock, having good storage facilities to avoid post-harvest losses, control of pests and adding value to produce.
+These are things that are easily done on the farm, including choosing quality seed varieties and breeding stock for livestock, having good storage facilities to avoid post-harvest losses, control of pests, and adding value to produce.

 All these contribute to overall food production and profits for farmers.

 They must work on minimizing costs by going for quality but affordable inputs.
 They must further ensure they operate efficiently by getting cost-effective labor.
 When looking for markets, they must avoid exploitative brokers.
 On mechanization, they should use machines adaptable to small farms.

 It brings all stakeholders on board.
 This is not an association of academicians.
 They interact and exchange ideas, knowledge, skills and technologies.
 This cross-breeding of ideas enables farmers to learn and pick skills and technologies that they apply on their farms.

 Smallholder farmers must be well-informed and empowered to make the right decisions on where to get farm inputs and buy machines, how to control disease and pests and sell produce.

 By applying proper management of soils and using sustainable cultivation practices; those that do not damage the soil and biodiversity.
 They need to use minimum chemicals and pesticides and conserve the environment to reduce the emission of greenhouse.